 - Ice (opt) - for serving

-- Bake casserole until eggs are set and the surface is golden brown, 45 to 50 minutes (if you baked the casserole directly from the fridge, it will need an extra 5-7 minutes).
+Bake casserole until eggs are set and the surface is golden brown, 40 to 50 minutes.
+If the casserole starts to get too brown on top before it is cooked through, loosely cover it with a piece of aluminum foil.
+(Note: if you baked the casserole directly from the fridge, it may need an extra 5-7 minutes.)

 I made this for a big group Christmas breakfast.
 It was a fantastic brunch item and people raved about.
 This is my new favorite breakfast casserole.
-And yes, it took a lot longer to bake until done, so add at least 20 minutes, especially if you make for a crowd.0 Helpful
+And yes, it took a lot longer to bake until done, so add at least 20 minutes, especially if you make for a crowd.
+Fruit salad is awesome.0 Helpful

 This is the second time I have had this one and I love it!
 My sister made it for me once and she keeps it as a quick breakfast for a whole week.
 I put green peppers (personal preference) in mine this past week and it was great.
 I also recommend maple sausage for a little extra sweetness.0 Helpful